xyz745/FairGenerate/Readme.md

 -----------------------------------------------------
 <h2> Code </h2>

-The file **FairGenerate.ipynb** contains the complete implementation of the FairGenerate method, including data preprocessing, synthetic data generation, and evaluation steps.
+The file **FairGenerate.ipynb** contains the complete implementation of the FairGenerate method, covering all three stages along with the evaluation steps.

 -----------------------------------------------------